 5. Remember to take care of yourself

 In order to do your job well and take care of your students, you also need to take care of yourself.
-This teacher tip is non-negotiable.
+This is one of the most non-negotiable back-to-school tips.
 Go for a walk, work on a puzzle, order from your favorite restaurant, or adopt a dog… whatever it is, don’t forget to take some time for yourself each day!
-You can even kick your feet up and throw on a movie – we won’t tell anyone. 😉
+You can even kick your feet up and throw on a movie – we won’t tell anyone.